Nedumpuram Palace: Architecture

-The palace is constructed in the traditional complex 'pathinaru kettu' structure (lit.
-16 blocks) which divided the structure into four blocks of rooms with indoor open courtyards connected to each other.
+The palace is constructed in the traditional complex pathinarukettu structure (lit.
+16 halls) which divided the structure into four blocks of four halls each with indoor open courtyards connected to each other.
 The structure is supported by teak beams and false ceilings.
 At present the building is in disrepair.
 It is built in the kovilakam style.
-A single block of this architecture is called Nālukettu and is generally constructed as a single dwelling of many joint families.
+A single four-block block of this architecture is called Nālukettu and is generally constructed as a single dwelling of many joint families.

 Foe each block of 'Nalukettu', barring the foundation and floor is made of carved and slotted wood and has a close resemblance to East Asian gabled and thatched structures.
 In later years, tiles replaced the coconut fronds.
 The enclosed courtyard is sunk and is used for ritual ablutions and to grow plants for ritual use.
 The courtyard is open and gives direct access to the rooms.
 The building is divided into two blocks by an inner temple where the family deity is kept and worshipped.
 The large teak doors on the outer verandahs are reserved for various ritual uses and are seldom opened.
 The outer verandahs on both the western and eastern verandahs are left open, the northern and southern verandahs are enclosed or semi-enclosed.

 The main palace is surrounded by out buildings of later vintage.
 Of these, Puttan Kottaram (New Palace) houses a temple, Tekke Kottaram (Northern Palace, now demolished) housed one branch of the family while Vadakke Kottaram (Southern Palace) is a structure separated from the main compound by a river that housed non-members connected by marriage.
 Another branch of this palace, kezhakke nedumpurathu Kottaram, renamed as Thukalassery kottaram for the last 100years headed by Bhageerathi Thampuratty and her brother U Rama Varma Thampuran.
 This palace has been maintained as such without any modern modifications thus maintaining the aesthetic of the magnificent royal structure.